 For decades, scientists have been trying to find out what causes heart disease.
 Although we have gained some knowledge along the way, many questions remain unanswered:

-Instead of providing clear answers, scientific research often raises new issues that have to be addressed.
+Instead of providing clear answers, scientific research often raises new issues we need to address.

-American physicist Thomas S Kuhn wrote that “to be scientific is among other things to be objective and open minded”.
-Throughout history, preconceived notions and conceptual misunderstanding have restrained scientific progress and, unfortunately, continue to do so in the 21st century.
+American physicist Thomas S Kuhn wrote that “to be scientific is among other things to be objective and open-minded”.
+Throughout history, preconceived notions and conceptual misunderstandings have restrained scientific progress.
+Unfortunately, they continue to do so in the 21st century.

 Smoking, hypertension, diabetes and high blood levels of cholesterol are examples of risk factors associated with increased risk of cardiovascular disease (CVD).
-Modification of these factors may affect the probability of having an event such as a heart attack (myocardial infarction) or stroke.
+Modification of these factors may affect the probability oan event such as a heart attack (myocardial infarction) or stroke.

 The risk of CVD increases with age.
 However, most intervention trials testing the efficacy of preventive measures have focused on middle-aged individuals.
 This may be misleading because risk factors may vary with age.

 Hence, a particular risk factor may have more impact on a young individual than an older person.
-In theory, this might, for example, mean that high cholesterol matters more when we’re young than when we’re older.
+This might, in theory, and for example, mean that high cholesterol matters more when we’re young than when we’re older.

-Of course, this is a very important scientific question and the study has several strengths.
+Of course, this is an important scientific question and the study has several strengths.
 It is based on a large, solid database with virtually no loss to follow-up.

-The paper is discussed in an editorial written by world-renowned US cardiologist.
-Dr Eugene Braunwald.
-Although of much less quality than Gränsbo’s paper, and pretty much off target, Barunwald’s discussion of the study findings makes for an interesting read.
+World-renowned US cardiologist.
+Dr Eugene Braunwald. discusses the paper in an editorial.
+Although of much less quality than Gränsbo’s paper, and pretty much off target, Barunwald’s discussion of the study findings makes an interesting read.

 The study by Gränsbo and coworkers addresses the presence of risk factors in individuals who later develop MI early and late in life.
-Their analysis is based on data from a population-based registry in Malmö, Sweden.
-They enrolled 33.346 individuals without cardiovascular disease and who were followed for an average of 22 years.
+They based their analysis on data from a population-based registry in Malmö, Sweden.
+They enrolled 33.346 individuals without cardiovascular disease and followed for an average of 22 years.

-MI developed in 3.687 patients ranging in age from 37 to 84 years, each of whom was compared with 1-2 age-matched controls who did nod develop a cardiovascular event.
+MI developed in 3.687 patients ranging in age from 37 to 84.
+Researchers compared each one with 1-2 age-matched controls who did not develop a cardiovascular event.
 The main findings of this analysis were that blood levels of cholesterol and family history of MI are much stronger risk factors in younger age than in older subjects.

 On the other hand, diabetes, blood triglycerides, and hypertension were equally associated with risk of MI at all ages.
 Body mass index was weakly associated with risk and displayed no difference with regards to age.
 The authors conclude that obesity-mediated risk is primarily mediated through obesity-related risk factors such as diabetes and triglyceride levels.

-Dr Braunwald underscores the importance of considering both the relative and absolute risk when discussing the association of risk factors with age.
-He cites earlier findings provided by the Prospective Studies Collaboration, which combined the results of 61 prospective observational studies relating total blood cholesterol to vascular mortality in almost 900.000 subjects.
+Braunwald underscores the importance of considering both the relative and absolute risk when discussing the association of risk factors with age.
+He cites earlier findings that the Prospective Studies Collaboration provided.
+It combined the results of 61 prospective observational studies relating total blood cholesterol to vascular mortality in almost 900.000 subjects.

 Braunwald believes that the implications of the Prospective Studies Collaboration’s and Gränsbo’s analysis “is that efforts to reduce total cholesterol (and its important fraction, LDL cholesterol) should be undertaken as soon as an elevation is recognised, and these efforts should be lifelong”.

-However, this is not at all what Gränsbo’s paper was about.
+However, this is not at all that Gränsbo’s paper was about.
 It wasn’t about LDL cholesterol and the under-use of statins.
 It was about how the influence of risk factors varies with age.

-Dr Braunwald’s input on those issues would have been highly appreciated.
+I would have appreciated Braunwald’s input on those issues.
 Unfortunately, he found it more important to stick with the old cliché.

-This phrase was in popular use in the Roman Republic in the 2nd Century BC during the latter years of the Punic Wars against Carthage.
-It was frequently uttered and persistently almost to the point of absurdity by the Roman senator Cato the Elder, as a part of his speeches.”
+This phrase was popular in the Roman Republic in the 2nd Century BC during the latter years of the Punic Wars against Carthage.
+The Roman senator Cato the Elder uttered it frequently and persistently almost to the point of absurdity in his speeches.”

 He writes: “With respect, I voice my discomfort with this position on the elderly, who are the most rapidly growing segment of the population.
 The Cholesterol Treatment Trialists (CTT) Collaboration, in a meta-analysis of prospective clinical trials, reported a significant relative risk reduction of vascular events of 16% in patients over the age of 75 years receiving statin therapy”.

 It is important to acknowledge that the above study addressed trials on primary and secondary prevention combined.
-In fact, the effect of statins becomes less impressive when looking solely at studies in primary prevention – patients without established cardiovascular disease.
+In fact, the effect of statins becomes less impressive when looking solely at studies in primary prevention.
+That’s in patients without established cardiovascular disease.

 A recent meta-analysis addressed studies on the effect of statins in elderly subjects (above age 65) without established CVD.
 The absolute risk reduction for one year was 0.34% for MI.
 The corresponding NNT for a year will be 294.
-It is important to acknowledge that the NNT was miscalculated by a factor of 10 in the original publication.
+It is important to acknowledge that researchers miscalculated the NNT by a factor of 10 in the original publication.

 Let’s take a closer look at the magnitude of this treatment effect.
-If treated with statins for a year, the probability of not having a heart attack will be increased from 98.9 percent to 99.2. percent.
+If treated with statins for a year, the probability of not having a heart attack will increase from 98.9 % to 99.2 %.
 These numbers are hardly convincing, considering possible side effects of therapy.

-Interestingly, Dr Braunwald does not mention lifestyle.
-Is urging doctors to prescribe statins more important than promoting a Mediterranean style diet and regular physical exercise?
+Interestingly, Braunwald does not mention lifestyle.
+Is urging doctors to prescribe statins more important than promoting a Mediterranean style diet?
+What about regular physical exercise?

-Because of my deep and sincere respect for D Braunwald and his achievements, it hurts to admit I’m deeply disappointed.
-For me, his editorial appears off the mark, and the argument for more statin use among the elderly is contentious at best.
-It’s not all about the cholesterol anymore.
+Because of my deep and sincere respect for Braunwald and his achievements, it hurts to admit that I’m deeply disappointed.
+For me, his editorial appears off the mark.
+The argument for more statin use among the elderly is contentious at best.
+It’s not all about cholesterol anymore.